ashish4321/Tennis_game/README.md

 # First Contributions

-A simple Javascript tennis game drawn using HTML5 Canvas.
+A simple Javascript tennis(pong) game drawn using HTML5 Canvas.
 Player is on the left, AI is on the right.

+Objective of the game is to bounce the ball back to the opponent's side by moving your paddle with the mouse.
+If the ball hits the boundary of your own side, the opponent gets a point.

 Score 5 points to win!

 ### Gameplay